JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

 The command must return no output.

-## 3. Generate a new keystore and JWKS pair
+### 3. Generate a new keystore and JWKS pair

 !!! warning
     Generate into a protected temporary directory.
 Do not write directly over the active files in `/etc/certs`.

-The following algorithm set creates Connect and SSA keys for common Jans Auth signing and encryption operations:
+The following algorithm set creates Connect and SSA keys for common signing and encryption operations by the Janssen server:

 ```bash
 /opt/jre/bin/java \